Healthy Homes Assessment Titahi Bay

 Home Assessments Titahi Bay for Rental Properties

-There are a variety of concerns you should look for when conducting a home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous things you should look for during a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the ceiling insulation require to be topped up or replaced?